HuguesTHOMAS/KPConv-PyTorch/doc/scene_segmentation_guide.md

 Similarly to ModelNet40 training, the parameters can be modified in a configuration subclass called `S3DISConfig`, and the first run of this script might take some time to precompute dataset structures.

-## Scene Segmentation on Scannet

-Incoming

-## Scene Segmentation on Semantic3D

-### Data

-Semantic3D dataset can be found <a href="http://www.semantic3d.net/view_dbase.php?chl=2">here</a>.
-Download and unzip every point cloud as ascii files and place them in a folder called `Data/Semantic3D/original_data`.
-You also have to download and unzip the groundthruth labels as ascii files in the same folder

-### Training

-Simply run the following script to start the training:

-        python3 training_Semantic3D.py

-Similarly to ModelNet40 training, the parameters can be modified in a configuration subclass called `Semantic3DConfig`, and the first run of this script might take some time to precompute dataset structures.

-## Scene Segmentation on NPM3D

-Incoming

-## Plot and test trained models

 ### Plot a logged training